shlienlab/raccoon/docs/clustering.rst

 ====================

-A wrapper function (:code:`run`) is available for the user's convenience, it takes all arguments available to the clustering object and will output the membership assignment.
+A wrapper function (:code:`cluster`) is available for the user's convenience, it takes all arguments available to the clustering object and will output the membership assignment.